lukebrady/nyala/README.md

 # nyala
-Nyala - A real-time data analytics platform for IOT devices
+A real-time data analytics platform for IoT devices